Last Updated on January 17, 2023 by Jella Erhard

 It’s one of the best places to visit in Tokyo.

 Probably this area needs the most time to spend on.
 You will get lost in all the sights this area provides.
 Just a couple of the most famous sights which are visited by everyone who travels to Tokyo.

 If you saw more than two photographs of Tokyo this crossing was most likely one of them.
 It is a highly touristy attraction but also visited by many locals.
 You just have to stand in the middle of the crowd and snap that shot!

 These streets are filled with luminous signs, vendors, shops, restaurants, karaoke bars, and with the maximum buzz, you can get in Tokyo.
 If you’re into geek lifestyle products you have to come here!
 But be careful because the prices can go pretty high!

 This park was by far the best we visited in Japan.
 And it is also a must-see when in Tokyo.
 You get beautiful green fields.
 Locals, musicians, entertainers, and Sunday cosplayers.
-If you’re lucky and visit at the right time even cherry trees.
-Admission is FREE.
+Sakura or the Cherry three blossoming season is wonderful.

 ~ Meiji Shrine